atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 “Dear Prince,

-“Were I acquainted with that friendly power that hath given thee freedom, and reconducted thee to my presence, my sincere congratulation should inform you with what constancy I attended your coming, and with what sincerity I honour thy arrival:—since thy departure, my life has been a continual round of unhappiness; yet
+Were I acquainted with that friendly power that hath given thee freedom, and reconducted thee to my presence, my sincere congratulation should inform you with what constancy I attended your coming, and with what sincerity I honour thy arrival:—since thy departure, my life has been a continual round of unhappiness; yet
 [162]
 in enjoying once more thy presence, I bury the memory of all my former griefs in the grave of oblivion; invincible affection hath so captivated my spirits, that I live now only to respect you;—and, in spight of Fortune’s effects, resolve to die in the league of your desired friendship.”